grzesiek-galezowski/tdd-toolkit/README.md

     Any.SortedSet<T>()

-Enumerable of objects deriving from T (can generate collections of interface implementations):

-    Any.EnumerableOfDerivativesFrom<T>() where T : class

-List of objects deriving from T (can generate collections of interface implementations):

-    Any.ListOfDerivativesFrom<T>() where T : class

-Enumerable of objects of type T (does not work with interfaces):
+Enumerable of objects of type T:

-    Any.IEnumerable<T> Enumerable<T>()
+    Any.Enumerable<T>()

-Enumerable of objects of type T different than passed excluded ones (does not work with interfaces):
+Enumerable of objects of type T different than passed excluded ones:

     Any.EnumerableWithout<T>(params T[] excluded) where T : class

-Array of objects of type T (does not work with interfaces):
+Array of objects of type T:

     Any.Array<T>()

-Array of objects of type T different than passed excluded ones (does not work with interfaces):
+Array of objects of type T different than passed excluded ones:

     Any.ArrayWithout<T>(params T[] excluded) where T : class

-List of objects of type T (does not work with interfaces):
+List of objects of type T:

     Any.List<T> List<T>()

-Set of objects of type T (does not work with interfaces):
+Set of objects of type T:

     Any.Set<T>()

-Set of objects of type TKey, TValue (does not work with interfaces):
+Set of objects of type TKey, TValue:

     Any.Dictionary<TKey, TValue>()

-Enumerable of objects of type T sorted descending (does not work with interfaces):
+Enumerable of objects of type T sorted descending:

     Any.EnumerableSortedDescending<T>()